Feedback on this consultation closed on 1 March and will now be considered by Council.

-In 2017 we sent 45 thousand tonnes to landfill - about 533 kg per person.
+In 2017 we sent 45 thousand tonnes of waste to landfill - about 533 kg per person.
 Close to half (48%) of that could potentially have been composted, reused or recycled instead.

 Our Waste Management and Minimisation Plan includes a requirement to have measures in place to reduce what we are sending to landfill over the next six years.